Characterizations of classes of countable Boolean inverse monoids

+For finite Boolean inverse monoids, however, being basic and being fundamental are the same thing.

 \begin{proposition} Let $S$ be a finite Boolean inverse monoid.
-Then $S$ is fundamental if and only if $S$ is basic. \end{proposition} \begin{proof} By Proposition~\ref{prop:basic-properties} we know that being basic implies that the semigroup is fundamental We prove the converse.
-Because $S$ is fundamental, by Proposition~\ref{prop:infinitesimal}, each non-idempotent element is above an infinitesimal.
-Since binary meets exist in finite Boolean inverse monoids, there is a fixed-point operator $\phi \colon S \rightarrow \mathsf{E}(S)$ by Proposition~\ref{prop:leech}.
-Let $a$ be any non-idempotent element of $S$.
-Then the only idempotent beneath $a \setminus \phi (a)$ is $0$.
-By assumption, there is an infinitesimal $a_{1} \leq a \setminus \phi (a)$.
-If $(a \setminus \phi (a))\setminus a_{1} = 0$ then we are done otherwise $(a \setminus \phi (a)\setminus a_{1} < a \setminus \phi (a)$ and the process can be repeated.
-Because of finiteness, we deduce that we can write $a \setminus \phi (a)$ as a join of a finite number of infinitesimals.
-We have therefore shown $a$ can be written as the join of a finite number of infinitesimals and an idempotent.
-We have therefore proved that $S$ is basic. \end{proof}

-The following corollary is immediate from Proposition~\ref{prop:covid} but is also clear from the properties of finite symmetric inverse monoids and an application of Lemma~\ref{lem:biden}; it is the motivation for defining basic Boolean inverse monoids in the first place.
+Then $S$ is fundamental if and only if $S$ is basic. \end{proposition} \begin{proof} By Proposition~\ref{prop:basic-properties}, every basic Boolean inverse semigroup is fundamental.
+To prove the converse, let $S$ be a finite fundamental Boolean inverse monoid.
+Then $S$ is isomorphic to a matrical monoid by part (1) of Proposition~\ref{prop:structure-two}.
+We now use Lemma~\ref{lem:basic} to deduce that $S$ is basic. \end{proof}